Panda279TV/CSS3-Media-Queries/README.md

 ----------

 #### Thank you very much.
-I hope I could help something with all the media queries.
+I hope I could help with all the media queries.
 ### greetings Panda